anfelo/chilimycoffee/html/guides/my-game-engines-notes/what-is-opengl.md

 OpenGL specifies how should the functions be called and what should be the output.
 But OpenGL does not implement those functions.
 Is up to developers to create implementations that comply with this specification.

-The developers that are implementing the specification are usually the graphics cards manufacturers.This means that a graphics card can support the versions of OpenGL that are coded by the developers and when there is a bug on one of the functions, is usually the fault of developers that implement the specification.
+The developers that are implementing the specification are usually the graphics cards manufacturers.
+This means that a graphics card can support the versions of OpenGL that are coded by the developers and when there is a bug on one of the functions, is usually the fault of developers that implement the specification.

 ### Core-profile vs Immediate mode

 Immediate mode was the old way of OpenGL.
 It was easy to use but it abstracted many of the inner workings and calculations.
 Nowadays, the immediate mode is deprecated from version 3.2 due to it being extremely inefficient.

-The new way of OpenGL is called Core-profile and it is very powerfull.
+The new way of OpenGL is called Core-profile and it is very powerful.
 It gives back to the developers all the control but this also means that it is more difficult to use and learn.

 ### State machine